yash1721/Doodler/README.md

-# Doodler - Multiplayer Web Game 🎨
+# 🎨 Doodler - Multiplayer Web Game

-- **Project Name:** Doodler

 ### 👥 Team Member
 - **Yash Kumar** - [GitHub Profile](https://github.com/yash1721/)

 ## 📜 About the Project

-**Doodler** is an engaging multiplayer web game that blends creativity and competition.
-In this game, one player draws an object, and other players race against the clock to guess what the object is.
-The faster and more accurately they guess, the more points they earn.
-Doodler challenges artistic and observational skills, offering a thrilling mix of creativity and quick thinking.
-It promises endless fun for players of all ages.
+**Doodler** is an exciting multiplayer web game that merges artistic flair with competitive spirit.
+In this engaging game, players take turns as the "Artist," sketching objects while others, the "Guessers," race against the clock to identify them.
+With a variety of drawing tools and fast-paced gameplay, Doodler challenges both creativity and quick thinking, rewarding players with points for swift and accurate guesses.
+Featuring modes like "Play with Friends" and "Play Online," Doodler ensures endless fun and lively competition, making it the perfect choice for players of all ages looking for a blend of artistic expression and thrilling gameplay.

 ## 🎥 Video Demonstration